 The American Psychological Association (APA) Referencing System

-- The surname of the author or authors
+- the name of the author or authors

-- The page number (if the information can be located on a particular page).
+- the page number (when quoting, or when the information/idea is located on a particular page)

-Paraphrase or summary of the source (in your own words)
+Paraphrase of the source (in your own words)

-Encouraging students to memorise facts and rules and then testing their memory has been a consistent criterion of pedagogy (Broudy, 1998, p.
+Encouraging students to memorise information and then testing their memory has been a consistent criterion of pedagogy (Broudy, 1998, p.
 8).

-Broudy (1998) explains that memorisation does not result in an ability to solve problems (p.8).
+Broudy (1998, p.
+8) explains that memorisation does not result in an ability to solve problems.

 Quotation (exact words from the source)

-Broudy (1998) believes that “on the common criteria for schooling, our sample citizen has failed because he cannot replicate the necessary skill or apply the relevant principles” (p.
-9).
+Broudy (1998, p.
+9) argues that “on the common criteria for schooling, our sample citizen has failed because he cannot replicate the necessary skill or apply the relevant principles”.